Skip to main content

 The FDA has approved certain GLP-1s for adolescents with obesity starting at age 12.
 The data shows meaningful weight reduction and metabolic improvement, but long-term safety in growing bodies is still being studied.
 We coordinate any adolescent use closely with the patient's pediatrician.

-GLP-1s slightly raise the risk of gallstones and gallbladder inflammation, especially during rapid weight loss.
+GLP-1s slightly raise the risk of gallstones and gallbladder inflammation, particularly during rapid weight loss.
 If you have a history of gallstones, we monitor symptoms closely and slow the dose escalation.
 Severe right upper abdominal pain after meals is a sign to call us right away.

-Compounded GLP-1s have filled a real gap during shortages, but quality varies a lot between pharmacies.
+Compounded GLP-1s have filled a gap during shortages, but quality varies a lot between pharmacies.
 The FDA does not test compounded products the way it does brand-name drugs.
 We use them only when no FDA-approved option is accessible and we vet the pharmacy carefully.

 GLP-1 medications often pair well with hormone therapy in midlife.
-Both target some of the metabolic shifts that show up around menopause.
+Both target some of the metabolic changes that show up around menopause.
 We monitor body composition with DEXA, lipids with ApoB, and bone density.
 Many of our patients use bioidentical hormone therapy and a low-dose GLP-1 together.

 In Philly, brand-name semaglutide and tirzepatide cash prices run $900 to $1,400 per month.
 Insurance coverage varies widely.
 Diabetes diagnoses are usually covered.
 Weight-only diagnoses are inconsistent.
 Some patients use compounded options at $200 to $400 per month while supply and cost stabilize.